Managing Configuration of a Distributed System with Apache ZooKeeper

 .asOptionalInt.getOrElse(10)

-Let's start example service to see how it works.
+Let’s start an example service to see how it works.

 The service itself is pretty simple.
 On startup, it retrieves basic initialization data from ZooKeeper remote configuration (the host and port to start).
-And when you access /example uri, it retrieves some other configuration data from ZooKeeper and displays on the page.
+And when you access /example the URI, it retrieves some other configuration data from ZooKeeper and displays it on the page.

-It is based on spray-can module of Spray framework.
+It is based on the spray-can module of the Spray framework.

 Note 3.
-Source code of HTTP service actor is located in com.sysgears.example.service.ExampleService class.
+The source code of the HTTP service actor is located in com.sysgears.example.service.ExampleService class.

 Running ZooKeeper ensemble

 Note 4.
 You must have Apache ZooKeeper installed on your machine to proceed.
-Please, refer to ZooKeeper Getting Started guide for download, installation and configuration instructions.
+Please refer to the ZooKeeper Getting Started guide for download, installation, and configuration instructions.

-You can run configured ZooKeeper instance on UNIX system by executing the following commands in terminal:
+You can run a configured ZooKeeper instance on a UNIX system by executing the following commands in a terminal:

 $ cd ./<path-to-your-zookeeper-distribution>/bin